capprogram/2021bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 ## Part I: Installation of Anaconda

 You should be able to install anaconda simply by going to [this link](https://docs.anaconda.com/anaconda/install/windows/) and downloading the appropriate version for your computer.
-After installing anaconda, open up the anaconda terminal (may be called CMD.exe Prompt) and type these in one line at a time and press enter to install each one:
+After installing anaconda, start the anaconda navigator program, open up the anaconda terminal (may be called CMD.exe Prompt), and type these in one line at a time and press enter to install each one:

     conda install astropy
     conda install git